Table of contents

 - Fewer Hours of Light in the Flowering phase: You can change the amount of light you allow your plants to get after they start flowering.
 The amount of light should depend on the strain you planted.
 Sativa and Haze strains, for example, can mature well without a lot of light.
 Restricting the amount of light helps the buds mature faster.

-- Get a Quick-Finishing Strain: if you want a quick harvest, then get one of the various auto-flowering strains available.
+- Get a Quick-Finishing Strain: if you want a quick harvest, get one of the various auto-flowering strains available.
 These grow up independent of light availability, which is perfect for places that do not get a lot of sunlight.
 Auto-flowering strains can be ready for harvest within 3 months of planting.

 - 24 Hours of Light a Day in Vegetative Stage: a weed plant grows through several life stages, and the vegetative stage comes right before the flowering stage.
 To get a shorter harvesting period, you can expose your plant to light for 24 hours throughout the vegetative stage.
 This makes the plant mature and gets to the flowering stage faster.

 - Initiate the Flowering phase Earlier: You can change your light schedule so that your seedlings make buds immediately.
-This is an inefficient way of growing your weed but it does speed up the growth process.
+This is an inefficient way of growing your weed, but it does speed up the growth process.
 Before flowering them, wait just a bit to ensure you get a satisfactory amount of bud.

 - Grow Indoors: this method gives you maximum control over how your plants will grow, how big they will get, and what they will yield at harvest.
-Using potting plants or a greenhouse is probably a good way to ensure all this control.
+Using potting plants or a greenhouse is a good way to ensure all this control.

 - React Quickly to Problems: like other plants, weed plants can get pest infestations or experience illnesses like too many nutrients.
 Pay close attention to your plants and note every problem that arises, no matter how small.
 Reacting quickly also saves you from dealing with out-of-control problems further on.
 The more attention you give to your plant, the faster you can harvest.

-How to harvest a Cannabis plant step by step
+How to harvest a cannabis plant step by step

 - Set the working place first.

-- Based on plant length it can take up to one hour.
+- Based on plant length, it can take up to one hour.

-To Sum Up… The future of weed is in your hands.
+To sum up… The future of weed is in your hands.
 It's time to cultivate!